Upper Thames Branch Moths

-UTB Moth Species can be found on the
+Moth sightings prior to 2014 can be found in the sightings archive.

 If, as a newcomer to moths, you are searching for an identification guide then you need look no further than the third edition of The Field Guide to the Moths of Great Britain and Ireland by Paul Waring and Martin Townsend (2017, Bloomsbury Natural History, ISBN 978-1-4729-3030-9).
 First published in 2003, this field guide was fully revised in 2009 and again in 2017.
 It contains artwork by Richard Lewington that depicts the 900 or so larger British moth species in their natural resting positions.
 Available in both paperback and hardback form, the recommended retail price of the paperback is £29.95.
 A cheaper alternative is the Concise Guide to the Moths of Great Britain and Ireland by the same authors (2007, British Wildlife Publishing, ISBN 978-0-9531399-6-5).
 This is a spiral-bound, cutback version with all of the illustrations of the original 2003 volume but with only the bare minimum of text.
 The recommended retail price is £12.95.